 Review the long- and short-term goals you set for yourself for the discussion at the beginning of the module.

 Brainstorm a list of stepping stones that will help you meet that goal, such as "doing well on my midterm and final exams" or "talking to Professor Gibson about doing an internship."
 Write down everything you can think of that would help you meet that semester goal.

-Identify one action from Step 3 that you can do today.
-Then do it.
+Identify one action from your brainstorming that you can do today.
+What is it?
+How will you do it?